Video Streaming Content Delivery – What to Look for in a CDN in 2024

 Knowing the average performance of a CDN is highly indicative of its value to broadcasters.

-The next important feature of a CDN is performance.
+The next important feature of a video streaming CDN is performance.
 Speed is related to size and several other factors.
 It’s hard to compare CDN speed directly since it can vary in any particular circumstance.

 However, we can look at average performance to get a sense of CDN speed.
 Various CDN comparisons look at different providers and average out their performance across long periods to help you get a sense of which is fastest.